Fountains Abbey: Difficulties

+During the late thirteenth and early fourteenth centuries, the north of England was subject to increased taxation, Fountains Abbey included.
+According to William Grainge, writing in Annals of a Yorkshire Abbey: A Popular History of the Famous Monastery of Fountains, the taxation of temporal goods had reduced from £343 in 1292, to £243 in 1318.
+Grainge interprets this reduction as evidence for detriment to the estate of the abbey.
+The abbey was criticised for its dire material and physical state when it was visited by Archbishop John le Romeyn in 1294, and by the 1330s was no longer working to surplus, but having to borrow money.

-By the second half of the 13th century the abbey was in more straitened circumstances.
-It was presided over by eleven abbots, and became financially unstable largely due to forward selling its wool crop, and the abbey was criticised for its dire material and physical state when it was visited by Archbishop John le Romeyn in 1294.
+By the second half of the 13th century the abbey was in working in straitened circumstances.
+It was presided over by eleven abbots, and became financially unstable largely due to forward selling its wool crop.
 The run of disasters that befell the community continued into the early 14th century when northern England was invaded by the Scots and there were further demands for taxes.
 The culmination of these misfortunes was the Black Death of 1348–1349.
 The loss of manpower and income due to the ravages of the plague was almost ruinous.

 A further complication arose as a result of the Papal Schism of 1378–1409.
-Fountains Abbey and other English Cistercian houses were told to break off contact with the mother house of Citeaux, which supported a rival pope.
-This resulted in the abbots forming their own chapter to rule the order in England.
-They became increasingly involved in internecine politics.
+Fountains and other English Cistercian houses were told to break off contact with the mother house of Citeaux, which supported a rival pope.
+This resulted in the abbots forming their own chapter to rule the order in England, and they became increasingly involved in internecine politics.
 In 1410, following the death of Abbot Burley of Fountains, the community was riven by several years of turmoil over the election of his successor.
-Contending candidates John Ripon - Abbot of Meaux and Roger Frank a monk of Fountains, were locked in conflict until 1416 when Ripon was finally appointed, ruling until his death in 1434.
+John Ripon, abbot of Meaux, and Roger Frank, a monk of Fountains, were locked in conflict until 1416 when Ripon was finally appointed, ruling until his death in 1434.